Yoga: Yoga Sutras of Patanjali

 The Yoga Sutras are also influenced by the Sramana traditions of Buddhism and Jainism, and may be a further Brahmanical attempt to adopt yoga from those traditions.
 Larson noted a number of parallels in ancient samkhya, yoga and Abhidharma Buddhism, particularly from the second century BCE to the first century AD.
 Patanjali's Yoga Sutras are a synthesis of the three traditions.
 From Samkhya, they adopt the "reflective discernment" (adhyavasaya) of prakrti and purusa (dualism), their metaphysical rationalism, and their three epistemological methods of obtaining knowledge.
 Larson says that the Yoga Sutras pursue an altered state of awareness from Abhidharma Buddhism's nirodhasamadhi; unlike Buddhism's "no self or soul", however, yoga (like Samkhya) believes that each individual has a self.
 The third concept which the Yoga Sutras synthesize is the ascetic tradition of meditation and introspection.

 Patanjali's Yoga Sutras are considered the first compilation of yoga philosophy.
 (Note: For Patanjali as the founder of the philosophical system called yoga see: Chatterjee & Datta 1984.)
 The verses of the Yoga Sutras are terse.
 Many later Indian scholars studied them and published their commentaries, such as the Vyasa Bhashya (c.
 350–450 CE).
 Patanjali defines the word "yoga" in his second sutra, and his terse definition hinges on the meaning of three Sanskrit terms.
 I. K. Taimni translates it as "Yoga is the inhibition (') of the modifications (') of the mind (')".
 Swami Vivekananda translates the sutra as "Yoga is restraining the mind-stuff (Citta) from taking various forms (Vrittis)."
 Edwin Bryant writes that to Patanjali, "Yoga essentially consists of meditative practices culminating in attaining a state of consciousness free from all modes of active or discursive thought, and of eventually attaining a state where consciousness is unaware of any object external to itself, that is, is only aware of its own nature as consciousness unmixed with any other object."

 Baba Hari Dass writes that if yoga is understood as nirodha (mental control), its goal is "the unqualified state of niruddha (the perfection of that process)".
 "Yoga (union) implies duality (as in joining of two things or principles); the result of yoga is the nondual state ... as the union of the lower self and higher Self.
 The nondual state is characterized by the absence of individuality; it can be described as eternal peace, pure love, Self-realization, or liberation."

-Patanjali defined an eight-limbed yoga in Yoga Sutras 2.29:
+Patanjali defined an eight-limbed yoga (aṣṭāṅgayoga) in Yoga Sutras 2.29: